MHamza600/ImportantCodeFiles/README.md

 The code of the required solution is in file (Bubble sort , Selection Sort , Insertion sort , comparator, Employee class , Student class , Sorting Algorithm , Sorrtng Assignment)

 Another OOP snipet in which I implemented Structure of design pattern chain of responsibility, A user can search on the bassis of Temparature , PMvlaue and Humidity.
-So , Temprature Sensor was not available command shifted to Humodity and vice versa
+So , Temprature Sensor was not available command shifted to Humidity and vice versa

 The pattern Implmented in files(byHumidity, bypM , ByTemp , Search , Controller)

 A web Scrapper code in which I try to find keywords from webpages in file (Scrapper)

-A data is stored in a linklist structure after dycryotion to acheive security purposes in file (LinkList)
+A data is stored in a linklist structure after dycryption to acheive security purposes in file (LinkList)

 A Sample Unity Game Script in file (UnityGameScript)